vkielb/mental-health-in-tech/README.md

 *Conclusion*: We reject the null hypothesis.
 There is statistically significant evidence to suggest that the prop. of those who identify as ‘Other’ with a mental illness is different from those who identify as ‘Male or Female.’

+### Age Means

+*H<sub>0</sub>*: The mean age of individuals with a mental health disorder is the same as the mean age as individuals who do not have a mental health disorder.

+*H<sub>A</sub>*: The mean age of individuals with a mental health disorder is different than the mean age as individuals who do not have a mental health disorder.

+*P-value*: 0.668

+*Conclusion*: We do not reject the null hypothesis.
+There is no evidence to suggest a statistically significant difference in mean age between those who are diagnosed and those who are not.